-The sculpture "The CCP Virus" started construction on October 26, 2020, and was completed on June 4, 2021.
-The entire statue is about 6 feet high and is made of steel and fiberglass.
-It was created by artist Chen Weiming, and his junior Su Lide from the Central Academy of Arts and Crafts in Beijing, Zhao Yongkui, one of the founding members of Freedom Sculpture Park, and photographer Jonas Y participated in the production.
+The CCP Virus sculpture, which began construction on October 26, 2020, and was completed on June 4, 2021, is a new sculpture.
+The entire statue is approximately 27 feet tall and made of reinforced steel and fiberglass.
+Created by artist Chen Weiming, the sculpture is made by his younger brother Su Lide at the Central Academy of Arts and Crafts in Beijing, together with one of the founding members of Liberty Sculpture Park, Zhao Yongkui, photographer Jonas Y, and volunteer David Jen.

-The original intention of "The CCP Virus" was to remember the unfinished global epidemic.
-At the same time, it also reminded the public: "The CCP concealed the epidemic and caused the virus to spread around the world.
-The communist totalitarian ideology is the most dangerous virus in the world."
-"All evils."
-The source comes from the Communist Party.
-Without the Communist Party, there would be no virus and death."
-Chen Weiming said that the epidemic caused by the Chinese Communist Party virus has not yet ended.
-This is not a historical event.
-Thirty-two years have passed since the June Fourth Movement.
-The incident that has happened, hitting snakes and seven inches, has to hit the Communist Party’s sore spots because the CCP has brought the virus to the world.
-The United States has become very bad now, and the number of deaths from the virus has surpassed World War II.
-We have to use art to express this matter."
+The CCP Virus was originally created to remember the global epidemic that has not yet ended, and moreover, to remind the public that "the CCP's underreporting of the epidemic has led to the spread of the virus across the globe, and that the totalitarian ideology of communism is the most dangerous virus in the world."
+"All sources of evil come from the Communist Party, and without the Communist Party there would be no virus or death."
+Chen Weiming said that the epidemic caused by the Communist virus is not over yet, and that it is not a historical event, like June 4, which was thirty-two years ago, "This is an event that is happening now, and it is important to hit the Communist Party where it hurts, because the Communist Party brought the virus to the world.
+The United States is getting so bad now that the death toll from the virus has surpassed World War II, and we're going to use art to express this event."